madrasile/M3U8Parser/README.md

 parser = M3U8Parser(string = theString)
 ```

-Then you can Parse the manifest :
+Then you can parse the manifest to have the  :
 ```python
 manifest = parser.parse()
 ```